 As you can see, this post has generated a lot of comments.
 Some more scientific than others.
 In particular, a lot of them have focused on urine, and the effect lemon juice might or might not have on urine pH.
 My original post was not about urine, but clearly a lot of people are fascinated by the subject.
 Who knew?

 So here’s a little extra on that topic to save me repeating myself in comments.

 It’s well-known that chemical makeup of urine can be affected by what we eat.
-We’ve probably all experienced the odd effects of, or , or even , so the idea that certain dietary substances make their way into urine is nothing particularly new or surprising.
+We’ve probably all experienced the odd effects of asparagus, or beetroot, or even sugar puffs, so the idea that certain dietary substances make their way into urine is nothing particularly new or surprising.

 And following from this it IS possible to affect urine pH by eating or drinking certain substances.
 For example, if you’re a cystitis sufferer, you might have used a sodium citrate-containing product such as Cymalon.
 During a cystitis attack the urine becomes more acidic.
 These products work by creating a buffer effect in the bladder, which means they raise the pH slightly towards neutral and, crucially, stabilise it so that it doesn’t drop again (or, indeed, rise).

 Lemons contain citric acid, the salt of which is citrate.
 So it’s possible eating a lot of lemons (or drinking a lot of lemon juice) could have a similar effect.
 I found a paper on this very topic.
 The researchers found that drinking lemon juice produced a small increase in urinary pH from about 6.7 to 6.9.
 So, ok, it went up a tiny bit (remember that pH 7 is neutral) but given that the error in their measurements was +/- 0.1, that’s virtually no change at all.